SLAs

 Blurb

-A service-level agreement (SLA) defines the level of service expected by a customer from a supplier, laying out the metrics by which that service is measured and the remedies or penalties, if any, should the agreed-on service levels not be achieved.
+A service-level agreement (SLA) defines the level of service expected by a customer from a supplier.
+It lays out the metrics by which that service is measured and the remedies or penalties, if any, should the agreed-on service levels not be achieved.

 Summary